National Biosecurity Capability Network

 [Shots of people responding to the biosecurity outbreak.]

-Mike Langford – NBCN relationship coordinator AsureQuality: "We've had a number of fruit fly incursions into New Zealand in the past few years.
+Mike Langford – NBCN relationship coordinator AsureQuality: "We've had a number of fruit fly incursions into New Zealand in the last few years.

 In the Auckland fruit fly response in 2015, we discovered through the help of the public that there was a breeding population in New Zealand.
 The control methods that we use are internationally approved because we have to guarantee to our trading partners that there are no flies left in New Zealand.